 The school does not award scholarships that are conditional on law school academic performance; therefore we do not post an ABA conditional scholarship retention worksheet.

 If a scholarship is offered, you will be notified of that award in your acceptance letter.
 If you receive a tuition remission from another source (internal or external), your Law School scholarship amount may be adjusted.
-Student who pursue a joint-degree may have their scholarships adjusted to ensure that they pay about the same amount of tuition, had they completed their degree in three years.
+Students who pursue a joint-degree program will have their scholarships prorated so that they pay the same amount of law school tuition that they would have paid for the three-year JD degree.

 Partner schools, law firms, and nonprofit organizations